cp

 if an existing destination file cannot be opened, remove it and

-try again (redundant if the -n option is used)
+try again (this option is ignored when the -n option is also

 -i, --interactive